SatishParmar1/Photo_Opening_Package/example/README.md

 # Photo Opener Example

-This is a complete example application demonstrating the features of the `photo_opener` package.
+This is a complete example application demonstrating the features of the `photo_opener_view` package.

 ## Features Demonstrated